mrdandelion6/Learn-to-Code/README.md

 ## Usage

 ### Learn C
 Located in the `c` directory.
-Made for someone who has never seen C before but also delve into more advanced systems programming topics such as pipes, processes, and sockets.
+These notes are made for someone who has never seen C before but they also delve into more advanced systems programming topics such as pipes, processes, and sockets.
+Most of the material in these notes is pertaining to the course **CSC209 at UofT**, but anyone who wants to learn C and low level systems programming will find this useful.

 `notes.c` contains all the notes I have made along with C code examples.
 Each different topic is sectioned off into its own function.
 Similiar to a table of contents, you can view the list of topics in `main()` and ctrl-click them to jump to a topic.
 These notes are made to be compiled and read on Linux as I made them through Ubuntu on WSL.
-You can do otherwise but you may get intellisense errors.
+You can do otherwise but you may get intellisense and compilation errors.
+Windows users should compile using Ubuntu.

 If you would like to run code inside a particular topic, simply make that topic be the only function called in `main()`, then compile `notes.c`.
 You will need a C compiler, for example I use `gcc`.
 So in shell I will `cd` to the directory containing `notes.c` and run the following command: